 Mulberry Silk benefits for hair, skin and sleep

 Other fabrics can draw out some of the skins natural oils.
 Naturally breathable silk helps to keep your face fresh and supple.
 If you suffer with dry and dehydrated skin - silk is the answer.
 Sleeping in silk bedding can help to keep skin hydrated during the night.
 Of course, don't ditch your beloved moisturiser just yet but combining the two, can make a big difference.
 Silk is made with tightly-woven, smooth fibres and the properties of silk fabric allow it to keep moisture close to the skin.
 As a result, you’re not losing that well needed hydration as you would with cotton bedding.
 Happy, hydrated and plumper skin means less wrinkles!

-It's now recognised that using silk hair scrunchies can prevent kinks and the risk of hair tangling in the night, which can often lead to breakage as a result.
+We all long for silky smooth hair right?
+Funnily enough, this isn’t just a throwaway expression and studies show that silk can actually promote healthier, shinier hair.
+It's now recognised that using silk hair scrunchies prevent kinks and the risk of hair tangling in the night, which can often lead to breakage as a result.
 The soft texture of silk allows the hair to slide rather than tangle and knot together, effectively reducing the damage that can be caused over time.